 2019 Monthly Status Update

 Month Completed Tasks

 January Discussed new 911 fee with all elected officials.
 Discussed the implementation of the fee with city stakeholders.

 February Received past research from project stakeholders.
 Discussed implementation of the fee with city manager colleagues in Kentucky in search of best practices.

 March City & County Commission joint meeting was held March 19th to discuss need and funding of a county wide radio system and re-forming 911 board.

 April Continuing the financial analysis and exploring solutions with the County.

-May No significant update on this item.
+Мау No significant update on this item.

-June
+June City and County meeting regularly to explore a city-county consolidated agency and a revenue source for 911.
+Also exploring adding Mercy into 911 operations.

-July
+July Regular city and county meetings to finalize revenue source and structure of consolidated agency.
+Goal of executing agreement and determining revenue source before calendar year 2020.

 August

 September

 October

 November

 December